noahhhhhh/Melbourne_Datathon_2017/README.md

 - I_Qualified_PBSFree
   - Whether a patient was qualified for PBS free
 - Other Chronic Illness
-  - Number of transactions associated with an illness
+  - Number of transactions associated with an illness [Done]
-  - Number of prescription associated with an illness
+  - Number of prescription associated with an illness [Done]
-  - Number of distinct drugs associated with an illness
+  - Number of distinct drugs associated with an illness [Done]
   - Time-weighted value for an illness
     - More recent illness txn has bigger value
-- Ratio of Reclaim Amount
+- Ratio of Reclaim Amount [Done]
-  - GovernmentReclaim_Amt / (PatientPrice_Amt + WholeSalePrice_Amt)
+  - GovernmentReclaim_Amt / (PatientPrice_Amt + WholeSalePrice_Amt) [Done]
+  - by Illness [Done]

 ## Non-key Features
-- Date [Done]
+- Date
   - Tenure_Total [Done]
     - Tenure_Total_Dispense
     - Tenure_Total_Prescription